 Another organization, The Mom Project, partners with companies who are committed to helping working parents achieve better work-life balance.
 The employers working with The Mom Project are passionate about matching job seekers with opportunities that match their personal and work preferences.

 And last, but definitely not least, is The Career Counter.
 We offer a wide range of products and services specifically tailored to moms.
-From resume templates to DIY online courses to resume writing.
+From resume templates to resume writing, as well as products & services specifically tailored to moms.
 If you need personalized help, we got that too!
 Set up a time to talk one of our professional career coaches and they can get your back on your road to career reinvention.

 Combat success blockers